paypronl/woocommerce-payments-plugin/resources/readme.txt

 = 3.1.1 =

-* Fix a bug where creating a refund would result in an error
+* Fix a bug where processing a cancel webhook would return a 401

 = 3.1.0 =